 There’s something so satisfying about planting your own fruit trees.
 Not only are they a beautiful addition to your garden, but they are also great for the environment while providing you with the freshest, chemical-free fruit.
-Add in the fact that most standard fruit trees are reasonably easy to grow, and they seem to be a bit of a no brainer when looking to spruce up your outdoor space.
+After all, you can’t get much fresher fruit than being picked straight from your garden!

 When to plant fruit trees

 So, first things first – planting your tree!
 When is the best time of the year to plant in order to get the most out of your tree and its fruits?

 When to plant your fruit tree can vary from species to species but, generally speaking, it is recommended to plant after leaf fall, in the transition from winter to spring.

 Planting in December through to March offers the ideal time period to allow your tree to settle and grow before spring, though your tree has the potential to do well when planted up until May.